Getting Started with Convox Cloud

 Step 4: Prepare Your Application

-Clone the Convox Node.js example application to get started quickly:
+Clone the Convox Node.js example application:

 $ git clone https://github.com/convox-examples/nodejs.git